Ski conditioning | Staying in shape for skiing | Off-Season Guide

-Before I began writing this guide to off-season conditioning for skiing and snowboarding I considered my own activities, along with Internet content you’ll find if you type in the keywords “off season conditioning for skiing and snowboarding” on Google.
+Before I began writing this guide to off-season conditioning for skiing and snowboarding I considered my own activities, along with Internet content you’ll find if you search the keywords “off season conditioning for skiing and snowboarding”.
 I also thought long and hard about all my super-fit ski-bum friends, and what they do to stay in shape and build fitness.

 There is a very big difference between what is written and what serious skiers and riders actually do:

-The first few pages of search engine response pages on Google have sites that primarily focus on gym / health club activities that target specific muscle groups commonly used in skiing and snowboarding such as quadriceps, hamstrings, glutes (butt muscles), calves, abs, back and lower arms.
+The first few pages of search engine response pages have sites that primarily focus on gym / health club activities that target specific muscle groups commonly used in skiing and snowboarding such as quadriceps, hamstrings, glutes (butt muscles), calves, abs, back and lower arms.
 Also advised are aerobic machines such as stair-climbers, treadmills, and ellipticals.

 These activities are all great and very helpful if you can mentally handle the repetitiveness of gym workouts, but personally, I have issues maintaining my motivation for them and I do not know any of my ski bum friends that base their off-season conditioning program on them.